 - Creative Co-production

 Films originated outside Ireland in which an Irish producer is involved as a creative collaborator and provider of a minority of the finance needed.
-The film must be structured as an official or recognised co-production creatively driven with significant production activity in Ireland.
+The film must be structured as an official co-production with significant production activity in the Republic of Ireland.
 In certain cases, there will be a commitment by a funding body in the principal producer's country to provide reciprocal support for an Irish film.

 - International Production

 Feature films and TV drama originating and principally managed from outside Ireland which use Ireland as a location and involve Irish creative elements, with local services provided by an Irish-based producer (please note this fund is not currently available)